SemionV/doryn/devlog.md

   * Setup pipeline for build and tests on windows
   * Setup pipeline for releases
   * Deploy assembled packages to some network storage

+**04.01.25**
+* Task done: Scene entities with model and world transformation components

 **02.12.24**
 * Task done: Move all glfw specific code to GlfwWindowSystemDevice